Barberini Faun: History

 These restorations of the Barberini Faun may have enhanced the sexual aspect of the statue.
 Because of this, the statue has acquired a reputation as an example of erotic art.
-Nudity in Greek art was nothing new; however, the blatant sexuality of this work makes it most interesting to twentieth-century eyes.
+Nudity in Greek art was nothing new; however, the blatant sexuality of this work makes it most interesting to twenty first century eyes.
 His wantonly spread legs focus attention on his genitals.
 Not all viewers have found the Faun so indecorous: the Barberini Faun was reproduced on a Nymphenburg porcelain service in the 1830s.

 The statue was housed in the Palazzo Barberini, Rome, until it was sold in 1799 to the sculptor and restorer Vincenzo Pacetti; Pacetti offered it to various English and French clients, including Lucien Bonaparte.
 The Barberini brought suit to annul the sale and eventually sold the Faun, after much public competition and a ban on its exportation, strongly supported by the antiquarian Carlo Fea and by Antonio Canova— to Ludwig, Crown Prince of Bavaria.
 Ludwig had planned a special room in the Glyptothek designed by the architect Leo von Klenze before the purchase was even finalized, and it was in place by 1827.
 The Glyptothek opened in 1830 to house Ludwig's sculpture collection.

 Copies

 A marble copy was sculpted by Edmé Bouchardon at the French Academy in Rome in 1726 (illustration, right).
 Cardinal Barberini desired a plaster cast of it to keep with the antique original.
 Bouchardon's Barberini Faun arrived in France in 1732, greatly admired.
-In 1775 the duc de Chartres bought it for his elaborate garden plan at Parc Monceau.
+In 1775, the duc de Chartres bought it for his elaborate garden plan at Parc Monceau.
 It is now in the Louvre Museum.

 A copy by sculptor Eugène-Louis Lequesne was given to France in 1846.
 It is now located in the École nationale supérieure des Beaux-Arts.

 A gilded copy is included among many other replicas of classical sculptures that adorn the grand cascade that descends from the back of Peter the Great's summer palace, Peterhof, outside of St. Petersburg, Russia.